tfurrows/js8spotter/README.txt

 communiation, and send only the answers to form questions.
 Forms are .txt files located in the forms folder.
 Their format is as follows:

-* First line must be the human readable title of the form, then the pipe symbol, and then the form ID.
+* First line MUST be the human readable title of the form, then the pipe symbol |, and then the form ID.
 Like this example: Test Form|F!001
-* Blank lines are ignored
 * A question line starts with a question mark and space, followed by the text of the question, as: ?
 What is your favorite color?
 * All answer lines that follow, up to the next question, will be associated.
 * Answer lines start with an at symbol and response character, a space, and then the text of the answer, as: @1 Red
 * A question may have up to 36 answers (A-Z an 0-9 are valid response chars)
+* Blank lines are ignored.
+Lines that start with anything other than ? or @ are also ignored.
+* It is recommended that comments start with #.
+The first line of the file MUST be as described above, and not a comment.

 Details of the included forms formats will be posted on KF7MIX.com in the JS8Spotter section.
-Operators are encouraged to contact me to post any forms they will be using on the air, so that those formats may be publicly available.
+Operators are encouraged to contact KF7MIX to post any forms they will be using on the air, so that those formats may be publicly available.

-For more form format details, view an example form in the forms folder.
+For more form format details, view the included forms in the forms folder.

-Forms are posted to the Expect system.
+Filled out forms are posted to the Expect system.
 When collected over the air, received form responses will be in the tools menu for viewing.

 ## APRS Commands